 The ideal path is this:

-I am telling you that this is the ideal path because in an ideal world every file of your blog or web page is in your hosting service, but that is not true.
+I am telling you, in this WP Rocket Review, that this is the ideal path because in an ideal world every file of your blog or web page is in your hosting service, but that is not true.

 The real loading path